swapnica15/ybh_sandbox/_pages/covid-19.md

 ---
 <div class="section-title section-title-followed-by-content covid-head">
 <h2>Covid-Secure Policies &amp; Procedures</h2>
-We are taking bookings from the 10<sup class="date-sup">th</sup> July onward with a relaxed cancellation policy. please see details below:

 </div>
 We’ve spent all week planning and implementing our new covid-secure policies and procedures following the official guidance which was published on the 24th June.